Yuhyeingjoo/TIL/README.md

 -On success, it returns the file descriptor.

 int listen(int sockfd, int backlog);
--waiting for any client connection on socket specified by <u>sockfd</u>
--backlog is the size of waiting queue
+-waiting for any client connection on socket specified by sockfd -backlog is the size of waiting queue

  int accept(int sockfd, struct sockaddr *restrict addr, socklen_t *restrict addrlen);
  - It receives connections on the waiting queue, creates a new socket for that connection and returns a file descriptor reffering to that socket.

  ~~~